 All university parking lots and parking garages will be open to the public at no charge during commencement weekend, including Millett Assembly Hall, Ditmer, and Cook Field lots.
 On both Saturday and Sunday, we strongly recommend that you use our BCRTA shuttle service from the Ditmer and Cook Field lots to avoid traffic congestion.
+For a diagram of shuttle routes and parking availability, see the shuttle and parking map (PDF or Text Alternative).
 RV parking is currently sold out.
-Parking and shuttle maps will be made available at a later date.

 Accessible parking will be available near Yager Stadium for the University-wide ceremony on Saturday afternoon and the divisional ceremony sites on Saturday evening and on Sunday with your state-issued disability placard only.
 "Drop-off" areas will also be available.
 Ushers will be on-site with golf carts to assist guests from their cars to the entrance of the venues.

 Please be mindful that the City of Oxford parking regulations will be enforced at all times throughout the weekend.
 This includes parking meters on South Campus Avenue and the Uptown district (High Street, Uptown Parking Garage, and side streets), which must be paid Monday through Saturday, 9 a.m. - 6 p.m.
 Overnight parking at the metered spaces on the streets is prohibited between 4 a.m. and 5:30 a.m.
 For a complete list of City of Oxford parking regulations, see Parking and Transportation in Oxford.